liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 ![Figure x: Categories help you organize threads so you users can find threads on topics that interest them.](../../images/message-boards-home.png)

-Liferay's Message Boards support two different mechanisms for sending email
+Liferay's Message Boards supports two different mechanisms for sending email
 notifications: user subscriptions and mailing lists.
 Let's discuss user subscriptions first and then mailing lists.